jaclu/tmux-packet-loss/README.md

 If @packet-loss_hist_avg_display is 1, then when losses are displayed, the historical average losses are also displayed.
-How far back the historical average goes is set with @packet-loss_hist_avg_minutes

 This plugin runs a background process using repeated runs of ping to determine % package loss.
 Loss level is calculated as a weighted average